prantlf/jsonlint/README.md

 ### Usage

-Usage: `jsonlint [options] [<file, directory, pattern> ...]`
+Usage: `jsonlint [options] [--] [<file, directory, pattern> ...]`

 #### Options

-    -f, --config [file]          read options from a custom configuration file -F, --no-config              disable searching for configuration file -s, --sort-keys              sort object keys (not when prettifying) -E, --extensions [ext]       file extensions to process for directory walk (default: ["json","JSON"])
-    -i, --in-place               overwrite the input files
+    -f, --config <file>          read options from a custom configuration file -F, --no-config              disable searching for configuration files -s, --sort-keys              sort object keys (not when prettifying) -E, --extensions <ext...>    file extensions to process for directory walk (default: ["json","JSON"]) -i, --in-place               overwrite the input files
-    -j, --diff                   print difference instead of writing the output -k, --check                  check that the input is equal to the output -t, --indent [num|char]      number of spaces or specific characters to use for indentation (default: 2)
-    -c, --compact                compact error display
+    -j, --diff                   print difference instead of writing the output -k, --check                  check that the input is equal to the output -t, --indent <num|char>      number of spaces or specific characters to use for indentation (default: 2) -c, --compact                compact error display
-    -M, --mode [mode]            set other parsing flags according to a format type (default: "json")
-    -B, --bom                    ignore the leading UTF-8 byte-order mark -C, --comments               recognize and ignore JavaScript-style comments -S, --single-quoted-strings  support single quotes as string delimiters -T, --trailing-commas        ignore trailing commas in objects and arrays -D, --no-duplicate-keys      report duplicate object keys as an error -V, --validate [file]        JSON Schema file to use for validation -e, --environment [env]      which specification of JSON Schema the validation file uses
-    -x, --context [num]          line count used as the diff context (default: 3) -l, --log-files              print only the parsed file names to stdout -q, --quiet                  do not print the parsed json to stdout -n, --continue               continue with other files if an error occurs -p, --pretty-print           prettify the input instead of stringifying the parsed object
-    -P, --pretty-print-invalid   force pretty-printing even for invalid input -r, --trailing-newline       ensure a line break at the end of the output -R, --no-trailing-newline    ensure no line break at the end of the output --prune-comments             omit comments from the prettified output --strip-object-keys          strip quotes from object keys if possible (JSON5)
-    --enforce-double-quotes      surrounds all strings with double quotes --enforce-single-quotes      surrounds all strings with single quotes (JSON5)
-    --trim-trailing-commas       omit trailing commas from objects and arrays (JSON5)
-    -v, --version                output the version number
+    -M, --mode <mode>            set other parsing flags according to a format type (default: "json") -B, --bom                    ignore the leading UTF-8 byte-order mark -C, --comments               recognize and ignore JavaScript-style comments -S, --single-quoted-strings  support single quotes as string delimiters -T, --trailing-commas        ignore trailing commas in objects and arrays -D, --no-duplicate-keys      report duplicate object keys as an error -V, --validate <file...>     JSON Schema file(s) to use for validation (default: []) -e, --environment <env>      which specification of JSON Schema the validation file uses -x, --context <num>          line count used as the diff context (default: 3) -l, --log-files              print only the parsed file names to stdout -q, --quiet                  do not print the parsed json to stdout -n, --continue               continue with other files if an error occurs -p, --pretty-print           prettify the input instead of stringifying the parsed object -P, --pretty-print-invalid   force pretty-printing even for invalid input -r, --trailing-newline       ensure a line break at the end of the output -R, --no-trailing-newline    ensure no line break at the end of the output --prune-comments             omit comments from the prettified output --strip-object-keys          strip quotes from object keys if possible (JSON5) --enforce-double-quotes      surrounds all strings with double quotes --enforce-single-quotes      surrounds all strings with single quotes (JSON5) --trim-trailing-commas       omit trailing commas from objects and arrays (JSON5) -v, --version                output the version number
-    -h, --help                   output usage information
+    -h, --help                   display help for command

 You can use BASH patterns for including and excluding files (only files).
 Patterns are case-sensitive and have to use slashes as directory separators.